§ 4500 Short title.

-This chapter is intended to prevent, in places of public accommodations, practices of discrimination against any person because of race, age, marital status, creed, color, sex, handicap, sexual orientation, gender identity or national origin.
-This chapter shall be liberally construed to the end that the rights herein provided for all people, without regard to race, age, marital status, creed, color, sex, handicap, sexual orientation, gender identity or national origin, may be effectively safeguarded.
+This chapter is intended to prevent, in places of public accommodations, practices of discrimination against any person because of race, age, marital status, creed, color, sex, disability, sexual orientation, gender identity, or national origin.
+This chapter shall be liberally construed to the end that the rights herein provided for all people, without regard to race, age, marital status, creed, color, sex, disability, sexual orientation, gender identity, or national origin, may be effectively safeguarded.
 Furthermore, in defining the scope or extent of any duty imposed by this chapter, higher or more comprehensive obligations established by otherwise applicable federal, state, or local enactments may be considered.

 As used in this chapter:

 (1) “Automatic door” shall mean a door equipped with a power-operated mechanism and controls that open and close the door automatically upon receipt of a momentary actuating signal.
 The switch that begins the automatic cycle may be a photoelectric device, floor mat, or manual switch.

 (2) “Chairperson” means the Chairperson of the State Human Relations Commission.